Here’s a rundown of the most popular festivals, events and holidays in the Portuguese capital, organised by month.

 Jazz em Agosto

-Since 1984, the Fundação Calouste Gulbenkian welcomes during the summer Lisbon’s most important annual jazz event, with concerts by world acclaimed musicians performed in the open air amphitheatre.
+Since 1984, the Fundação Calouste Gulbenkian welcomes during the summer Lisbon’s most important annual jazz festival “Jazz in August”, with concerts by world acclaimed musicians performed in the open-air amphitheatre.

 Festival dos Oceanos